Invoca/developer-docs/source/api_documentation/transactions_api/_advertiser_param_table.rst

   * - name
     - Name (Reported)
-    - [Call center integration only] &nbsp;Customer's full name as given to the call center.
+    - [Call center integration only] Customer's full name as given to the call center.

   * - notes
     - Notes